voberle/adventofcode/2020/day20/README.md

 Unfortunately my shortcut for part 1 to find only the corners wasn't enough for part 2, we really need to assemble the image.

 Assembling the image wasn't that easy.
 I started with a corner, and tried all tile orientations until one works, then moved to the next tile and so on.

+Then once I had the tiles positions and correct orientations, removing their borders and merging them was a matter of a simpler loop.

+I made the square grid code reusable between tiles and the assembled picture to be able to reuse the rotation and flipping code.
+This then made finding the sea monsters easy.